coderefinery/presentations/2024-RSECon-BYOC.md

 - Collaborative document needs to be managed

-- Clearly communicate what learners are supposed to be doing
+- .emph[Clearly communicate] what learners are supposed to be doing

 - Feedback from local hosts is invaluable for further developing the format, **Thank you <3**